I CAN DO IT! is a school-wide programme with an aim to build a strong community of independent learners.

 - is confident and can make choices.

 - has high self-esteem and a good self-image.

 - uses teachers and other adults.

 - can find and select their own resources.

 - has interested family members who give encouragement at and from home.

 At Finstock, we are teaching and encouraging independence everyday.
 However, we are also working hard to develop new and enriching approaches to learning through our Plan-Do-Review and Forest School experiences.

 An independent learner is somebody who is: resourceful, reciprocal, resilient, responsible and reflective (the 5Rs).
-Children self-assess their independence at the start/end of every term (Spring, Summer and Autumn); teachers contribute to assessments based on professional observations of the child.
 As children achieve independence in the above 5Rs, their achievements are rewarded and celebrated.